NCATSTranslator/TranslatorPM/How to:  Announcements.md

-The NCATSTranslator Org has an Announcements Project Board linked to the following repos:
+The NCATSTranslator Org has an Announcements Project Board linked to the following org repos [additional repos should be added as needed]:

 - TranslatorPM
 - Committees